quantum-materials-group/QMG-wiki/README.rst

 - Download the "UTS PhD template" folder from here.

 - Once TeX has finished installing, start VS Code and open the UTS PhD template folder.
-Select dissertation_main.tex and go to the TeX tab then hit Build LaTeX project.
+Select ``dissertation_main.tex`` and go to the bottom "TeX" tab on the right, then hit "Build LaTeX project".

+- Don't forget to back up your thesis folder somewhere, e.g. OneDrive, Z drive, desktop, github (probably there is a way to use VS Code to sync with github)